kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights-collector.md

 It is instrumented using the [Official OpenTelemetry Node.js SDK](https://www.npmjs.com/package/@opentelemetry/sdk-node) wrapping the application code to send telemetry data to the OpenTelemetry Collector.

-The key following is the instrumentation section from the `src/tracing.js` file.
+The following is the instrumentation code from the `src/tracing.js` file.

 ```js
 const opentelemetry = require('@opentelemetry/sdk-node')